Keto Fried Pickles

 Air Fryer Instructions

 To make these in an Air Fryer just make sure to not overlap the pickles.
-If the pickles touch in spots, they will not crisp up when they cook.
-Turn your Air Fryer to 400 degrees for around 7 minutes or until golden brown and cooked thoroughly.
+They should be in a single layer in the air fryer basket.
+If the pickles touch in spots, each fried pickle spear will not crisp up when they cook.
+Turn your Air Fryer to 400 degrees and air fry them for about 7 minutes or until golden brown and cooked thoroughly.

 Oven Instructions